powerhouse-inc/powerhouse/README.md

 Install the library:

--   NPM: `npm install @acaldas/temp-document-model-libs`
+-   NPM: `npm install @acaldas/document-model-libs`
--   Yarn: `yarn add @acaldas/temp-document-model-libs`
+-   Yarn: `yarn add @acaldas/document-model-libs`

+There are two ways to interact with a document:

 ### Functional: